Francine Battaglia: Books

 Battaglia is coauthor of Designing Spaces for Natural Ventilation: An Architect's Guide (with U. Passe, Taylor & Francis, 2015).
 She is coeditor of Modeling and Simulation of Turbulent Mixing and Reaction For Power, Energy and Flight (with Livescu, Nouri, and Givi, Springer, 2020).

 Recognition

-Battaglia was named a Fellow of the ASME in 2009, and a Fellow of the American Society of Thermal and Fluids Engineers (ASTFE), "for fundamental contributions to the science and technology of building energy utilization and renewable/alternative energy, and turbulent multiphase and reacting flows; exemplary contributions in research, education and service to the thermal and fluids engineering fields; and through distinguished leadership within ASTFE and ASME", in 2019.
+Battaglia was named a Fellow of the ASME in 2009, and a Fellow of ASTFE,"for fundamental contributions to the science and technology of building energy utilization and renewable/alternative energy, and turbulent multiphase and reacting flows; exemplary contributions in research, education and service to the thermal fluids engineering fields; and through distinguished leadership within ASTFE and ASME", in 2019.

+She was recognized four times by the ASME Board of Governors for service as the FED Chair in July 2014, the IMECE Program Vice Chair in November 2015, the IMECE Program Chair in November 2016 and the IMECE Conference Chair in November 2017.